Also See:

 Let’s see if we can’t get women talking.”

-Now this was a very unusual way to publicize books and it was before Oprah began her famous book club, which got women reading and talking about books in a new and exciting way.
+This was a very unusual way to publicize books before Oprah began her famous book club, which got women reading and talking about books in a new and exciting way.

 My publisher’s publicity department had already submitted one copy of the book to Oprah’s producers, so they were understandably nervous about my suggestion being seen as serious overkill.